MHacker9404/AWS_SandBox/CDK/UltimateDevOps-CDK/README.md

 ## Useful commands

 -   `cdk deploy` deploy this stack to your default AWS account/region
+-   `cdk destroy` removes this stack from your default AWS account/region
 -   `cdk diff` compare deployed stack with current state
--   `cdk synth` emits the synthesized CloudFormation template
+-   `cdk synth` emits the synthesized CloudFormation template (there are issues)